Abdelhak Benchikha: JS Kabylie

 On 30 June 2024, replacing the coaching duo of Djilali Bahloul and Rabah Bensafi, Benchikha was appointed head coach of JS Kabylie, a role he held until 3 January 2025 when he resigned in front of journalists after an Algerian Cup game, citing fan hostility as the reason.
 By resigning from his position as head coach of JSK, even though he had the support of his management, he abandoned the club, in the middle of the season.
 He was under contract with JS Kabylie until the end of the 2025–26 season.
 On 6 January 2025, the president of JS Kabylie, El Hadi Ould Ali responded to Benchikha in a press release where he said he deplored the way in which Benchikha announced his resignation but especially the justification of this to a supposed isolated incident involving a supporter.
 After Benchikha's resignation from JSK, the Kabyle club signed German coach Josef Zinnbauer, on 20 January 2025.
-Thanks to Zinnbauer, JS Kabylie finished second in the 2024–25 Algerian Ligue 1, qualifying for the 2025–26 CAF Champions League.
+With Zinnbauer, JS Kabylie finished second in the 2024–25 Algerian Ligue 1, qualifying for the 2025–26 CAF Champions League.